 Honestly, I find this kind of marketing hilarious, because the truth is that giving Thai Massage (or any massage) to your friends and family is much, much harder than giving Thai Massage professionally to strangers.
 I would say that it needs a lot of experience to responsibly give Thai Massage to the people close to you.
 That sounds paradoxical, perhaps, but let me explain the thing.

 You see, it’s a bit like being a professional psychologist who starts with treating his child or partner or friends.
-That doesn’t work, it isn’t advised either, because one is to closely related to the person, one cannot be objective, and moreover, the person being treated will often have some natural resistance to being treated by his or her parent, partner or friend.
+That doesn’t work, it isn’t advised either, because one is too closely related to the person, one cannot be objective, and moreover, the person being treated will often have some natural resistance to being treated by their parent, partner or friend.

 The same counts for giving Thai Massage.
-My hardest sessions were almost always those given to a partner, family or a friend.
+My hardest sessions were almost always those given to a partner, family, or to a friend.
 There were some exceptions, but generally spoken, someone who’s very close to you will not behave as a “normal client.”
-For you as a massage therapist also, you run the risk to get too emotionally connected to “wanting to help” and subsequently you can become very frustrated if the receiver (in this case, your beloved friend or family) obstructs working in a cooperative manner with you.
+For you as a massage therapist, you also run the risk to get too emotionally connected to “wanting to help” and subsequently you can become very frustrated if the receiver (in this case, your beloved friend or family) obstructs working in a cooperative manner with you.